fl101/awardfares-blog/_posts/2023-05-24-aeroplan-first-class-awards.md

 Pretty easy, right?
 AwardFares, lets you see all the available flights in first-class cabins ready to be booked using Aeroplan miles in just a few clicks.
 It saves you hours of searches on Aeroplan’s website by showing you broad results you can filter out in an intuitive and easy-to-use interface.

-Remember that some of the features and limits are improved if you upgrade to a Gold or Diamond package. **Right now you can use the code AEROPLAN to get 5% off your annual plan**
+Remember that some of the features and limits are improved if you upgrade to a Gold or Diamond package.

 ### Why AwardFares is Your Go-To Tool for First-Class Award Searches